 Paolo Bellavite (b.
 1952) graduated in Medicine in 1976 at Trieste University, where he started his scientific and teaching activity.
-Since 1984 he is professor of General Pathology at the Verona University.
+Since 1984 until 2017 he has been professor of General Pathology at the Verona University.
+At present he's continuing research activity as expert and supervisor.
 He specialized in Hematology, got a Master in Biotechnology from Cranfield University (U.K.) and a perfectioning degree in Health Statistics and Epidemiology.

 Bellavite belongs to the International Study group on Very Low Dose Effects (GIRI), to F.I.A.M.O.
 (Federazione Italiana delle Associazione e dei Medici Omeopati), to S.I.O.M.I.
 (Società Italiana di Omeopatia e Medicina Integrata) e to Associazione Medicina e Persona.

 With other colleagues, he developed the Associazione "Giovanni Scolaro" per la Medicina Integrata and the l'Osservatorio per le Medicine Complementari.
 He is delegate from Regione Veneto to the Technical Group for Complementary Medicine and was a component of the Italian Commission for Homeopathic Medicines.